 9. Let off some steam and smash some things

 To say 2020 has been a year is the understatement of the century, so let’s let off some steam in the most interesting way possible.
 At Smash Brothers you can set up an appointment to literally break and beat things.
 They supply you with safety gear to cover your face and body before letting you into a private room with electronics, bottles, metal bins and car doors along with purge style weapons so you can smash, throw, and beat the objects.
 You can even create your own playlist for the room to amp you up!
 I’ve done it and let me tell you, it’s therapeutic and hilarious!
 Space is limited due to Covid, so you can book your appointment on their website.

 10. Dine in at home with your local favorites

 Uncomfortable dining inside?
 Grab, go, and cook at home all while supporting local businesses.
-Spend the day scooting around to different shops to grab quality ingredients like farm fresh eggs and a jar of ghee from the Farm Stand to make your own hollandaise, breakfast sausage or double smoked thick cut bacon from Spars, english muffins from Dash’s, bubbly from Winkler and Samuels , fresh pressed OJ from Squeezed, bloody mary mix from Barrel and Brine, vodka from Tommyrotter.
+Spend the day scooting around to different shops to grab quality ingredients like farm fresh eggs and a jar of ghee from the Farm Shop to make your own hollandaise, breakfast sausage or double smoked thick cut bacon from Spars, English muffins from Dash’s, bubbly from Winkler and Samuels , fresh pressed OJ from Squeezed, bloody mary mix from Barrel and Brine, vodka from Tommyrotter.
 The list can go on and on!
 You can cook a delicious homemade meal with quality ingredients at home.